 How can retailers adapt their store operations – and how can they use innovative and low-cost technical fixes help them move forward?

-Jamie Barnfield, Sales Director, IDIS Europe
+by Jamie Barnfield, Sales Director, IDIS Europe

 As we enter the next phase of the pandemic, we are seeing some interesting answers.